vsingerxiaoice-rwkv/xiaoicesing-io/README.md

 This is a cleaner version of Diffsinger, which provides:
 - fewer code: scripts unused in the DiffSinger are marked **\*isolated\***;
 - better readability: many important functions are annotated (however, **we assume the reader already knows how the neural networks work**);
 - abstract classes: the bass classes are filtered out into the "basics/" folder and are annotated.
-Other classes inherent from the base classes.
+Other classes directly inherent from the base classes.
-- better file structre: tts-related files are filtered out into the "tts/" folder, as they are not used in DiffSinger.
-- **(new) Much condensed version of the preprocessing, training, and inference pipeline**.
-The preprocessing pipeline is at 'preprocessing/opencpop.py', the training pipeline is at 'training/diffsinger.py', the inference pipeline is at 'inference/ds_cascade.py' or 'inference/ds_e2e.py'.
+- re-organized project structure: pipelines are seperated into preparation, preprocessing, augmentation, training, inference and deployment

 ## Progress since we forked into this repository